NoellePatterson/ffc-readme/fall-pulse/duration.md

 #### Definition

-Fall pulse flow duration is in most cases calculated as the the number of days from the beginning of the flow event until the flow event peak.
+Fall pulse flow duration is in most cases calculated as the number of days from the beginning of the flow event until the flow event peak.
 See step 6 in the calculation steps for the exception to this rule.
 This metric is measured in number of days.

 #### Steps